TanvirKaykobad/maven-jsf-pf-sudoku-solver/SudokuSolver/README.md

 To do so I have chosen to use bit-operations to validate the rules.
 Normally we would use 9 integers for each row rule, column rule and sub-matrix rule, requiring 27 integers a total for each iteration.
 But notice that for each rule (row, column or submatrix), all we need to keep track of is whether a digit (1 to 9) has appeared yet or not.
 This can be done in an integer where the i-th bit being 1 denotes that the digit i has already appeared for the rule.
 Let an integer variable 'var\_i' denote the digits that have appeared thus far in row i.
 Let us next insert the digit j in the i-th row next.
 Then to keep track of it we denote var\_i = var\_i BITWISE\_OR (1 LEFT\_SHIFT (j-1)).
 Now for the cell in the i-th row and j-th column, it has three integers row, col, sub denoting the three rules (row rule, column rule, sub-matrix rule) it has.
 Then to compute the available digits we can use in this cell, we simply have to take the inverse of (row BITWISE\_OR col BITWISE\_OR sub) from the 0-th bit to 8-th bit.
 Then by repeatedly dividing the result by 2 (or by right shifting) we can find all these available digits.
 As a result we are not only saving space per iteration, we are also saving computational time by opting for bit operations instead of iterating through a list of numbers that have appeared for each rule.

 ## Future Work
-* Implement threading for parallelized solution searching computation.
+* ~~Implement threading for parallelized solution searching computation.~~
+   * Done on 3rd December 2020.
+Added Class SudokuRunner that implements runnable.
+The backing bean breaks the sudoku problem into ~100 subproblems and saves them in a queue.
+The worker threads poll from the queue to solve these sub problems.
+Not finding any solution for any of the subproblems indicates that no solution of the orginal problem exists.
+No improvement noticed in terms of solution search time.
+This is due to the sudoku algorithm being rather efficient compared to the overhead required for initializing threads.
 * ~~Significantly reduce the memory requirement of SudokuEngine by not creating a new sudoku matrix for each iteration.~~
 * Use one int (32 bit) to save 3 rules, requiring 9 integers instead of 27 per iteration.
 * Experiment and explore more lightweight front-end solutions.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)